International Leadership Programme

 Programme at a glance

-Eligibility: Open to all undergraduates, not in their final year.
+Who?: Open to all undergraduates, not in their final year.
+You do not need to speak any Spanish to take part.
 Priority will be given to students not on a Study Abroad course.
 See our eligbility section for more information.

 Find out more: Come along to an info session to learn more about the International Leadership Programme: